supernova4869/s_mmpbsa/README.md

 - Interactive operation, no need to write parameter files.
 Also, user can write shell script to invoke s_mmpbsa for batch use.
 - Very fast.
 Due to the efficency of rust program.
 - Considers electric screening effect, as "CHIN.
 PHYS.
 LETT.
 2021, 38(1), 018701" describes.
+- Supports molecular docking results (by vina or DSDP) analysis.
+- Can perform alanine scanning based on both MD and molecular docking results.

 ## Usage
 For Ubuntu system, maybe user should run the following commands to avoid `cc` error.